genepi/lpa-pipeline/README.md

-# LPA Pipeline - Detection of low-level variants
+# LPA Server Pipeline

-This repository includes the pipeline for detection of low-level variants.
+## General
+This repository includes the pipeline used for the submitted article "used in paper "Chasing variants in the LPA KIV-2 repeat: An evaluated sequencing protocol, a free analysis pipeline and a first map in human samples"".

+You can upload a BAM file and get annotated variants in return.
+In this version. indel detection and baq are disabled.

+Please check [this repository](https://github.com/seppinho/mutation-server/releases) if you want to have a look at the actual source code.

 ## Run the LPA Pipeline